Guide summary

 - Why it is here

-- Simple setup, compact design, smart-home integration, and good enough speed for many homes.
+- Simple setup, compact design, smart-home integration, and enough speed for many apartments and small homes.

 - Watch-out

-- Less advanced configuration and weaker long-range performance.
+- Less advanced configuration and weaker long-range performance than premium packs.

 eero Max 7